 The High Efficiency Particulate Air, or HEPA, filter, was created to shield scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the brand.
-This rating demonstrates how effectively a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the kind.
+This rating demonstrates how effectively a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration performance, HEPA filters are dense and can limit airflow.
-It’s important to ask Calverley Service Experts to verify your heating and cooling system can work with one.
+Because of their high-efficiency filtration performance, HEPA filters are thick and can reduce airflow.
+It’s important to ask Calverley Service Experts to confirm your heating and cooling system can run with one.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC equipment.
+This barrier attaches tightly against your HVAC equipment.